3 Signs Your Shower Pan Is Leaking and How to Fix It

 Leave the water in the shower pan for eight hours, then come back to check.
 If it has gone down from the level you marked, there is likely a shower pan leak.

-At this point, you should also check the floor below the bathroom for visible water damage or staining.
+You should also check the bathroom floor around the shower pan and the ceiling in the room directly below the bathroom for visible water damage or staining.

 How to Fix a Leaking Shower Pan